-You may be planning and/or supporting someone to various activities:
+Staff have access to motability vehicles to drive people to various activities.
+You may be planning and/or supporting someone to:

-- go swimming or to a hydrotherapy session that will help with their mobility and relaxation - do something a little more active such as horse riding or attend a yoga class - be creative at VHA's art studio or help to grow flowers and vegetables in the garden, or bake a cake - do all the things everyone likes to do go for a meal out, a trip to the cinema, visit family and friends, go shopping etc.
+- go swimming or to a hydrotherapy session that will help with their mobility and relaxation - do something a little more active such as carriage driving or attend a yoga class - be creative at VHA's art studio or help to grow flowers and vegetables in the garden, or bake a cake - do all the things everyone likes to do go for a meal out, a trip to the cinema, visit family and friends, go to church, go shopping etc.